 The Club has a dedicated car parking area for away disabled supporters (Blue Badge Holders only) and this area of parking is located within 100 yards of the away seating area (South East Corner).

-We have catering facilities in all parts of the stadium.
-Currently, all our serving counters that are within the concourse areas are high level counters.
-The Club makes reasonable adjustments to enable disabled spectators to access the catering facilities by instructing one of our dedicated stewards to monitor the areas in which wheelchair users are located to ascertain whether any additional help is required.
+We have catering facilities in all parts of the Stadium.
+Currently, all our serving counters that are within the concourse areas are high-level counters.
+The Club makes reasonable adjustments to enable Disabled Supporters to access the catering facilities by instructing one of our many dedicated Stewards to monitor the areas in which wheelchair users are located to ascertain whether any additional help is required.

 After an initial induction, all stewards are registered for the City and Guilds NVQ Level 2 in Spectators safety.
 This qualification includes a module on disability awareness.
 The Safety Officer keeps a record of progress by stewards and the qualification is delivered by Derby College.